sergeyzwezdin/yandex-cloud-functions-router/README.md

 * `result` is a handler similar to normal (non-error) handler.

 You can skip to define `errorHandling` option.
-In this case default set of error handlers will work, that will return HTTP 404 for `notFound`, `unknownEvent`, and `unknownMessage` types.
+In this case default set of error handlers will work, that will return HTTP 404 for `notFound`,  and HTTP 400 for `invalidRequest` types.
+Default error handlers are defined only for HTTP events.

 # License